The Era of Distributed AI Risk

 Frequently Asked Questions

 Modern AI stacks combine APIs, orchestration, SDKs, model gateways, and hosted services.
 Production security depends on the trustworthiness of that whole graph, including transitive dependencies, not only the code in your repository.
-When upstream tooling fails or is misconfigured, impact can cascade into backends that depend on those abstractions.

-Teams focus on resilience across the whole workflow: mapping dependencies including transitive packages and hosted services, observing gateway and orchestrator routing alongside provider errors, latency, token and cost spikes, regression-testing upgrades for behavior drift, designing degradation when external AI is down, overloaded, or abusive, and giving orchestration the same ownership and change control as core APIs.
+It means prioritizing resilience across the whole workflow: mapping dependencies (including transitive and hosted services), observing gateway and orchestrator routing, regression-testing upgrades for behavior drift, and designing safe degradation when external AI fails.